 Pupil's Name and Class: Date of Birth:

 Name and role of other professionals involved in this Risk Assessment (i.e. Specialist Nurse, School Nurse, Doctor):

-Date of Assessment: Reassessment due (this would usually be annually, unless there is an incident, at which point the risk assessment should be reviewed):
+Reassessment due (this would usually be annually, unless there is an incident, at which point the risk assessment should be reviewed):

-I give permission for this to be shared with anyone who needs this Signatures: information to keep the pupil safe:
+I give permission for this to be shared with anyone who needs this in Signatures: formation to keep the pupil safe:

 Headteacher: Mrs Mancini Date

 Parents/Carers Date

 Pupil Date

 What is this child/young person allergic to?

-Allergen exposure risks to be considered Ingestion Direct contact Indirect contact
+Allergen exposure risks to be considered Ingestion Direct contact

 Does this child already have an Allergy Action Plan or an Individual Healthcare Plan?
-YES NO Is the child prescribed adrenaline auto-injectors (AAIs)?
+YES \( \Bar{\cup} \) NO \( \Bar{\cup} \) Is the child prescribed adrenaline auto-injectors (AAIs)?
 YES NO Summary of current medical evidence seen as part of the risk assessment (copies attached) Key Questions - Please consider the activities below and insert any considerations that need to be put in place to enable the child to take part.
-Activities Crayons/painting: Creative activities: i.e. craft paste/glue, pasta Science type activity: i.e. bird feeders, planting seeds, food Musical instrument sharing (cross contamination issue): Cooking (food prep area and ingredients): Meal time: kitchen prepared food, BAM FM (is allergy information available): Allergy information is given to the BAM FM kitchen. kitchen prepared food, BAM FM (is allergy information available): Allergy information is given to the BAM FM kitchen. packed lunches: packed lunches: packed lunches: Snacks (is allergy information available): packed lunches: Snacks (is allergy information available): Drinks: packed lunches: Snacks (is allergy information available): Drinks: Celebrations: e.g. Birthday, Easter: Hand washing (secondary school how accessible is this for the child): Hand washing facilities are available in some classrooms/ toilet packed lunches: Snacks (is allergy information available): Drinks: Celebrations: e.g. Birthday, Easter: Hand washing (secondary school how accessible is this for the child): Hand washing facilities are available in some classrooms/ toilet facilities. packed lunches: Snacks (is allergy information available): Drinks: Celebrations: e.g. Birthday, Easter: Hand washing (secondary school how accessible is this for the child): Hand washing facilities are available in some classrooms/ toilet facilities.
-Indoor play/PE (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked) packed lunches: Snacks (is allergy information available): Drinks: Celebrations: e.g. Birthday, Easter: Hand washing (secondary school how accessible is this for the child): Hand washing facilities are available in some classrooms/ toilet facilities.
-Indoor play/PE (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked) Outdoor play/PE (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked)
+Activities Crayons/painting: Creative activities: i.e. craft paste/glue, pasta Science type activity: i.e. bird feeders, planting seeds, food Musical instrument sharing (cross contamination issue): Cooking (food prep area and ingredients): Meal time: kitchen prepared food, BAM FM (is allergy information available): Allergy information is given to the BAM FM kitchen. packed lunches: Snacks (is allergy information available): Drinks: Celebrations: e.g. Birthday, Easter: Hand washing (secondary school how accessible is this for the child): Hand washing facilities are available in some classrooms/ toilet facilities.
+Indoor play/PE (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked) Outdoor play/PE (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked) School field (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked) Forest school (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked) Offsite trips (are staff who accompany trip trained to use AAI?): Staff receive annual training, and a First Aider is always present on trips.

 Allergy Management Does the child know when they are having an allergic reaction?
 What signs are there that the child is having an allergic reaction?
 What action needs to be taken if the child has an allergic reaction?
 If the medication is stored in one secure place are there any occasions when this will not be within 5 minutes reach if required?
-Yes 🗌 No X If Yes state when and how this can be adjusted: If the child is trained and confident can the medication be carried by them throughout the day?
-Yes No If No state reason: To be discussed with parent / carer Does the child have two of their own prescribed AAIs?
+Yes 🔲 No X If Yes state when and how this can be adjusted: If the child is trained and confident can the medication be carried by them throughout the day?
+Yes \( \Boxed{\boxed} \) No \( \Boxed{\boxed} If No state reason: To be discussed with parent / carer Does the child have two of their own prescribed AAIs?
 How many staff need to be trained to meet this child's need?
 10 members of staff are first aid trained and additional staff also receive training.
 Are there backup spare AAIs available and where are they located?
 Yes, Emergency Bag in School Office Outcome of Risk Assessment New Allergy Action Plan/Individual Healthcare Plan required?
 YES NO Existing Allergy Action Plan/Individual Healthcare Plan to be updated?
 YES NO